Challengers to Mac Jones for NFL Offensive Rookie of the Year

 - Oops!Something went wrong.Please try again later.

-Challengers to Mac Jones for NFL Offensive Rookie of the Year originally appeared on NBC Sports Boston
+Challengers to Mac Jones for NFL Offensive Rookie of the Year originally appeared on NBC Sports Philadelphia

 The 2021 NFL Draft was loaded with offensive talent, and that’s been proven over the first 12 weeks of the 2021 NFL season.